MizaGBF/GBFBLK/readme.md

 # Granblue Fantasy Blocker
 Block a few elements from loading when playing the game.
 Currently the following:
-- The Mobage sidebar javascript file (imported the [Mobage Sidebar Blocker](https://github.com/MizaGBF/Mobage-Sidebar-Blocker)).
+- The Mobage sidebar javascript file (imported from my [Mobage Sidebar Blocker](https://github.com/MizaGBF/Mobage-Sidebar-Blocker)).
 - The Shop Premium Pass and "Featured" images, rendering the button invisible.

 Like the [Mobage Sidebar Blocker](https://github.com/MizaGBF/Mobage-Sidebar-Blocker), it's Manifest V3 compliant.